 Overall, these are questions and variables were not taken lightly.
 There is a huge amount of risk involved in this undertaking.
 This strategy will only bode well to the very disciplined individuals.

-Instead, we direct much of our income and invest in the stock market that produces tangible passive income such as dividend stocks.
-Essentially, it is similar to choosing a fixed mortgage at a higher rate yet paying the minimum and investing the difference.
-Taking advantage of that benefit – We make it automatic – paying ourselves first once our paycheck goes into our free hybrid checking accounts then funds diverted to our brokerage accounts.
+Taking advantage of the low interest environment – we make it automatic – paying ourselves first once our paycheck goes into our free hybrid checking accounts then funds diverted to our brokerage accounts.

-We are putting away close to 50% of our current income direct to our investments.
+We are putting away close to 50% of our current income directly to our investments.
 Our goal is to increase this rate by cutting some of our recurring monthly expenses.

 It is our assumption, although not guaranteed, that the value of our home will continue to rise steadily in the future.
-Subsequently, it means we will still be ahead and able to make profits by the time we want to sell our home through capital appreciation considering we only put a small down deposit and made minimum monthly payments only.
+Subsequently, with that assumption, it means we will still be ahead and able to make profits by the time we want to sell our home through capital appreciation considering we only put a small down deposit and made minimum monthly payments.

-At the same time, our passive income from your dividend growth stocks will continue to grow and might even reach a point that it’s even bigger than our monthly mortgage payments and other expenses.
+At the same time, our passive income from our TFSA dividend investing for example and combination of our RRSP and non-registered accounts will continue to grow and might even reach a point that it’s even bigger than our monthly mortgage payments and other expenses.

 Back to the 0% BT credit card

 Simultaneously, we need to make sure we satisfy our obligation to make monthly minimum payments and pay it off prior to the promo period end date.
 Again, this takes a lot of discipline and reminders as to the exact dates when to pay off the credit card.
-Lastly, we plan to pay off those 0% credit cards before the promo period ends.
+Lastly, we plan to pay off those 0% credit cards usually 2-3 weeks before the promotional period ends.

 Several options of paying the 0% BT credit card